- Inflammatory Breast Cancer

 Inflammatory Breast Cancer

-Editor's note: This document provides a brief description of inflammatory breast cancer.
-For comprehensive information on this and other types of breast cancer, please refer to our document called Breast Cancer.
+This document briefly describes inflammatory breast cancer.
+For more comprehensive information on this and other types of breast cancer, please refer to our document called Breast Cancer.

 What is inflammatory breast cancer?

-One type of breast cancer is called inflammatory breast cancer because the affected breast displays the same symptoms that may occur with inflammation, like swelling, skin redness, and an orange peel like texture of the skin.
+Inflammatory breast cancer displays the same symptoms that may occur with inflammation, like swelling, skin redness, and an orange peel like texture of the skin.
 But this does not mean that IBC (or its symptoms) is caused by infection or injury.
 The symptoms of IBC are caused by cancer cells blocking lymph vessels in the skin.

 How is inflammatory breast cancer different from the more common types of breast cancer?